Studying on the Summer Intensive Course

 Study groups

-The teaching is organized in language level groups ranging from beginners to advanced (0-C1).
-In the 2023 course there will be three or four level groups depending on the student amount.
+The teaching is organized in language level groups ranging from beginners to advanced.
+Every level group is not organized every year.
+Please check the current level group offer at the registration page.
 Groups size is max 15 students.

 Note!
 Every year the themes, structure, and teaching methods might differ depending on the group and its teacher.
 Teachers plan their teaching to a certain level, but they also listen to students' wishes.